mkirchner/hamt/README.md

 ## Design

-### Conceptual structure
+### Introduction

 A hash array mapped trie forms an *n*-ary tree.
-The types are different between internal and leaf nodes: the children of internal nodes can either be internal or leaf nodes and only the leaf nodes hold actual data (or pointers to that data).
+Internal and leaf nodes have different types: internal nodes point to *n* internal or leaf nodes and leaf nodes hold or point to data (i.e. the keys/value pairs).

-The tree itself is a *hash tree*, i.e. it uses the *hash* of a key i.e. it uses the *hash* of a key, interpreted as a sequence of bits, to detetermine the location of the leaf node in which to store the actual key and value.
+The tree itself is a *hash tree*: it uses the *hash* of the key interpreted as a sequence of bits, to detetermine the location of the leaf node that stores the key/value pair.
+This overcomes one of the potential drawbacks of tries, namely that they grow in depth linearly with the length of the input.

-* Key ideas
-  * Rely on hash function for balancing (as opposed to RB/AVR etc trees)
-  * 32-ary internal nodes, wide fan-out
-  * enable shallower trees by increasing the uniformity of the key distribution
-* One of the potential drawbacks of tries is that they grow in depth linearly with the length of the input.
-At their core, they are a memory-efficient but not necessarily a search-efficient representation.
 Hash tries partially remedy that situation: they use a hash function to pre-process the value to be stored in the tree and use the bits of the hash to determine the location of a particular value in the tree.
 The number of bits used at every tree depth determines the fan out factor and the eventual depth of the tree.

-The implementation makes use of *array mapping*: instead of storing *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates the memory required to refer to its children.
-This simultaneously makes the data structure more memory efficient and cache-friendly.
+HAMTs implement *array mapping*: instead of reserving space for *n* pointers to children in each internal node, the parent node stores a bitmap that indicates which children are present and the actual node only allocates the memory required to refer to its children.
+This is an important optimization for graphs with a high branching factor (e.g. *n*=32) that simultaneously makes the data structure more memory efficient and cache-friendly.

+In the following we will address these three concepts in turn: we first define the foundational data structure used to build a tree and introduce the concept of an *anchor*.
+We then dive into hash functions and hash state management required to make hashing work for trees of arbitrary depths and in the presence of hash collisions.
+Lastly, we turn to *table management*, introducing a set of functions used to create, modify, query and dispose of mapped arrays.

+With all these pieces in place, we can then finally implement the insert/update, query, and delete functions for non-persistent HAMTs.
+We will then introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.

 ### Foundational data structures